10 Best Herbal Syrups For Coughing Fits

 eucalyptus globulus syrup

-Eucalyptus globulus, commonly known as the Australian eucalyptus, is widely used in herbal syrups to alleviate symptoms of coughing fits due to its potent anti-inflammatory and expectorant properties.
+Eucalyptus globulus, commonly known as the Tasmanian blue gum, is often used in herbal syrups to alleviate symptoms of coughing fits due to its expectorant and anti-inflammatory properties.

 thymus vulgaris syrup

-Thymus vulgaris, commonly known as thyme, is often used in herbal syrups to alleviate symptoms of coughing fits due to its expectorant and antimicrobial properties.
+Thymus vulgaris, commonly known as thyme, is a popular herb used in herbal syrups to alleviate symptoms of coughing fits.

 foeniculum vulgare syrup